HackShiv/Cert-Notes/README.md

 # CompTIA-Notes
-This repo hopefully helps everyone with their CompTIA Training or learning (These are my raw notes on paper)
+This repo hopefully helps everyone with their CompTIA Training or learning.

+# CompTIA Cloud Essentials+

+# CompTIA A+

+# CompTIA Network+

+# CompTIA Security+

+# CompTIA Pentest+